Get the latest in kids' media, tech, and news right to your inbox

 Good for: Younger kids.
 Walled gardens are too limiting for older kids who need (or are allowed) greater access to the wider Web.

-- Computer-software controls.
+- Third-party apps and software.
 Full-featured parental-control programs, such as NetNanny and Qustodio let you block websites, impose screen-time limits, and monitor online activity (for example, which sites your kid visits) on your computer or laptop.
 Many of these programs also offer added security against malware and viruses and will send you a summary of what your kid does online.

 Good to know: They usually require a monthly subscription fee.

 Good for: Kids of all ages -- and especially kids who need a lot of support in following your rules.

 - Home networking.
 There are both hardware and software solutions to control your home network and your home WiFi.
 OpenDNS is a download that works with your existing router (the device that brings the Internet into your home) to filter Internet content.
 Circle Home and Torch are newer types of WiFi router controls that are designed to be easy for parents to operate.
 They include the ability to pause the internet, create time limits, and add content filters.
 (Some new Netgear routers are also bundling Circle's features.)